INFORMATION SECURITY MANAGEMENT - 2021/2

 The tests will take place around week 7 and week 11 of the semester

 Formative assessment and feedback

-- The aim of the module is to equip the students with the analytical skills and knowledge to assess security in large systems and organisations, and to incorporate appropriate levels of security in the various steps of a systems lifecycle.
+- The aim of the module is to equip the students with the analytical skills and knowledge to assess security in systems and organisations, and to incorporate appropriate levels of security in the various steps of a systems lifecycle.

 |001||Identify and discuss the benefits of embedding security throughout an organisation||KCP|